 It is a common problem in the sales industry that Gmail accounts get suspended.
 While it is frustrating, the solution is simple and there are no long-term effects to your email address and domain reputation.

 There are a few possibilities for what went wrong in these instances:

 - If you or someone else accessed your Gmail account on a different location with a different IP address, Google can pick this up as odd behavior.

-- If multiple people over a short period of time marked the email you sent them as spam, the algorithms might want to avoid.
+- If multiple people over a short period of time marked the email you sent them as spam, the algorithms might to avoid the content you're sending.

-- If Google picks up on unusual spikes of activity.
+- If Google picks up on unusual spikes of activity, even once your domain is established.
 You can read more about in this article - Daily Volume Best Practices

 Step 1 - Reactivate

 Google automatically notified the admin of the G-suite account that an account has been suspended.

 - If you are not the admin: You can ask your admin to reactivate your account.
 You can also ask them about the reported reason for the account suspension.